 Why not turn an old favorite into a new lunch idea for your school-age child?
 Veggie burritos are easy to make and easy to store…and who doesn't love easy?
 Simply add veggies, cheese, sauce, and beans (if your kids will eat them) and then wrap it up.

 Your child will never get tired of all the options and combinations available.
+Check out this grilled veggie burrito recipe from The Pioneer Woman.

 My kids aren't big on veggies, but they do love the idea of wraps.
 Wraps are pretty much like veggie burritos, minus the veggies!
 My daughter loves to eat turkey, cream cheese and bacon bits.
 Another favorite is turkey, Swiss or American cheese, and mayo.
 (Can you tell we like our turkey around here?)